ThomasPokorny/cyclone-community/README.md

 - **GitHub Token**: Settings → Developer settings → Personal access tokens
 - **Anthropic API Key**: [console.anthropic.com](https://console.anthropic.com) → API Keys

-### 4. Create Review Configuration
+### 4. Create Review Configuration (Optional)

-Create a `review-config.json` file in the project root:
+Create a `review-config.json` file in the project root to customize review behavior per repository.
+If no configuration is provided for a specific repository, Cyclone will use a default configuration with `"medium"` precision.

 ```json
 {
   "organizations": [